ouya/docs/optimization_guide.md

 ## Snapdragon Profiler ##

 The Qualcomm developer portal has the [Snapdragon Profiler](https://developer.qualcomm.com/software/snapdragon-profiler) for finding performance bottlenecks and troubleshooting issues on Snapdragon devices like the `Forge TV`.
 The profiler runs on Linux, Mac, and Windows and connects to `ADB` devices.
+Online discussion of the profiler is available at the [Snapdragon profiler forums](https://developer.qualcomm.com/forums/software/snapdragon-profiler).

 ## NVIDIA PerfHUD ES ##